zachwiseit/Azure-Network-pt2/README.md

 15 Source: Any
    Destination: Any
    Service: Custom
-   Destination port ranges: Use an * (ICMP doesn't have a port).
+   Destination port ranges: Use an asterisk (*) since ICMP does not use ports.
    Protocol: ICMPv4
    Action: Deny
    Priority: 290 (This will make so this rule is evaluated first.)